veertuinc/anka-cloud-gitlab-executor/README.md

 Check out the [full configuration spec](https://docs.gitlab.com/runner/executors/custom.html#configuration) for more info

+> ⚠️ Prepare stage is the one responsible for starting an Instance in the Controller, and waiting for it to get started.
+Default timeout is 1 hour, make sure you modify this according to the load and expected pull times of your Anka Cloud !

 ### Variables
 All variables are parsed as strings, since Gitlab is stating: "To ensure consistent behavior, you should always put variable values in single or double quotes."
 [Reference](https://docs.gitlab.com/ee/ci/variables/)